Why choose Cyprus for international business?

 · In case nominee shareholders and/or directors are appointed, the beneficial shareholders also receive signed share transfer documents and signed resignation letter by nominee shareholder and directors respectively, and signed declaration of Trust and Indemnity Letters, whereby the beneficial owners indemnify the nominees for their actions.

-Services for the administration / operation of a Cypriot company
+Services to ease the administration and operation of a Cypriot company

-We make life easy for our clients who wish to set up and operate their company in Cyprus.
-We facilitate the Company's management and control as necessary, by providing all required administrative services, a secretary, professional (nominee) directors, nominee shareholder(s), by creating and managing Trusts, and by assisting in hiring personnel and managers for the new company.
+We make life as easy as possible for our clients who wish to set up and operate their company in Cyprus.
+We facilitate the Company's management and control by providing as necessary administrative services, including a secretary, professional (nominee) directors, nominee shareholder(s) if required by creating and managing trusts, by assisting the client in identifying and hiring qualified managers and personnel for the new company, as well as establishing local premises and facilities for the company as required.

-Provision of registered office, company secretary, local director(s)-nominee director(s) to attend all Board meetings (billed annually).
+Provision of registered office, company secretary, local director(s)-nominee director(s) to attend all Board meetings (annually).

-Services offered optionally: registration of the company in the Cyprus tax register (one-off), for the opening of the Company's bank account (one-off, per account), for bookkeeping and accounting (annually), HR/payroll related services (annually).
+Registration of the company in the Cyprus tax register and VAT register (one-off), opening of the Company's bank account (one-off, per account); bookkeeping and accounting (annually - see below), HR/payroll related services (annually).

 Of utmost importance for establishing the tax domicile of the client's business is the "place of effective management of the company".
-This is determined by where day-to-day management and decision-making is taking place, the place of general assembly of shareholders, the place of keeping the books and records, the venue of the BoD's meetings, and the tax residence of the members of the Board of Directors.
+This is determined by the place where day-to-day management and decision-making is taking place, the place of general assembly of shareholders, the place of keeping the books and records, and the tax residence of the members of the Board of Directors and the venue of the BoD meetings.
+We will take care to assist our clients that wish to have their tax residence in Cyprus, in tax planning of their activities, to ensure that the place of effective management of their company will be in Cyprus, and will obtain Tax Residence Certificates from the Cyprus authorities as required by our clients.

-Companies with tax residence in Cyprus will provide stability and increase the profitability and enterprise value over time.
-Any solution adopted will be designed taking into account the concept of tax residence as defined in the relevant tax codes, but also by references and reports from the Organization for Economic Cooperation and Development (OECD ).
+Companies establishing tax residence in Cyprus will provide stability and increase the profitability and the enterprise value over time.
+Any solution adopted will be designed taking into account the concept of tax residence as defined in the relevant tax codes, but also by references and reports from the Organization for Economic Cooperation and Development (OECD).

-These services are aimed at helping the customer to apply in Cyprus and / or other countries to open a bank account with web banking facilities.
+These services are aimed at helping our clients to apply in Cyprus and / or other countries to open a bank account with web banking facilities.

 We provide services to facilitate the management and administration of our client's company, that will relieve the entrepreneur from routine issues, so he/she can devote his/her time and focus on the development of his / her business, having the peace of mind that a competent, experienced team of professionals takes care of the rest.